 the plan for the future

-When borrowers couldn't pay their debts with interest they became the serfs of money lenders.
-That's why usury was forbidden in Christianity and still is in Islam.
-And Jews were not allowed to charge interest on fellow Jews.
+In the past when borrowers couldn't pay their debts with interest they became the serfs of money lenders.
+That's why usury was often forbidden.
+Usury was the road to serfdom.
 Most people have forgotten about that.
 Nowadays most money is debt.
-It is loaned into existence and must be repaid with interest.
-But if there is € 100 in existence and € 105 must be returned then where does the extra € 5 come from?
+Money is loaned into existence and must be repaid with interest.
+But if the interest rate is 5% and there is € 100 in existence then € 105 must be returned.
+So where does the extra € 5 come from?

 There are a few options: